tobias-tengler/create-relay-app/docs/cli-arguments.md

 ### --subscriptions

-If specified, we will setup subscriptions via [graphql-ws](https://github.com/enisdenjo/graphql-ws) in your network layer.
+If specified, we will setup GraphQL Subscriptions via [graphql-ws](https://github.com/enisdenjo/graphql-ws) in your network layer.

 ### -p, --package-manager &lt;manager&gt;